Table of Contents

 - Tickets: As I mentioned on our page about planning a trip, I like to book sights and attractions ahead of time when I can, to save time and avoid lines.
 Sometimes there is a digital ticket to bring with you; sometimes you need to have a printed version.

 - Confirmations: I hang onto confirmation numbers and codes just in case.
-I’ve rarely had to resort to them.
-If I think I’m likely to need it I’ll include it in the printed itinerary so it’s easy to find.
-Otherwise, I just hang onto the email.
+Usually I just hang onto the email.

 - Boarding pass: I know mobile boarding passes are a thing and I usually do that, but I’m also afraid of having my battery or the phone itself die just when I’m about to get on the plane!
 (It’s happened.)
 So we typically print our boarding passes too.

-- Passport/ID: We typically carry a driver’s license as identification, and obviously a passport if traveling internationally.
-Research the entry and exit requirements for the countries you’re visiting.
-Do you need to get a visa ahead of time?
-As US citizens we get complacent about this.
+- Passport/ID: We carry a driver’s license as identification, and obviously a passport if traveling internationally.
+Research the entry and exit requirements for the countries you’re visiting regarding visas, etc. As US citizens we got complacent about this.
 For Australia, we needed to get a visa before arriving.
 We could do it online and it was almost immediate, but it still needed to be done before we got there.
-For Mexico, you get a tourist card upon entry that you must retain and turn in when you leave the country.
-Some countries may have entry or exit fees that must be paid in certain ways.
+For Mexico, there was a tourist card issued upon entry that we had to retain and turn in when we left.
+We’ve also seen entry or exit fees that must be paid in certain ways.

 - Medical insurance card

 - Auto insurance card and international driving permit: If renting a car.
-International driving permits are not always needed.
-Again, research the requirements where you’re headed.
+We’ve only had to get an international driving permit once.

 - Travel insurance policy: Until recently we didn’t bother with travel insurance.
 Now that we do, I print and take the confirmation with me.